 The free Basic plan, the Pro plan, and the Business Plan include only chat, video, and whiteboard features–Zoom Phone and SMS come with the Business Plus and Enterprise plans.
 All plans include Zoom Meetings features like whiteboards, breakout rooms, in-meeting instant messaging, emoji responses, and more.

 - Whiteboards: Zoom Whiteboards gives groups a blank canvas with drawing, annotation, and ideation tools to bring ideas to life.
-Perfect for touch screen presentations or remote brainstorming, whiteboards have multicolored paint brushes, shapes, smart connectors, sticky notes, and comments.
+Perfect for touchscreen presentations or remote brainstorming, whiteboards have multicolored paint brushes, shapes, smart connectors, sticky notes, and comments.
 They are shareable and editable both in and outside of virtual meetings.

 - Meetings features: Zoom Meetings include participant engagement features like filters, up to 9 user spotlights, pinned screens, audience polling and surveys, meeting co-hosts, meeting waiting rooms, and more

-Zoom Pricing and Plans
+Zoom One Pricing

 - Custom call flows: With the visual plan editor, create custom call flows that map out the incoming caller’s self-service journey.
 Combine tools like auto attendants and voicemails, with actions like scheduling appointments and prompting for a password, to route callers to the correct destination or service.

-GoTo Connect Pricing and Plans
+GoTo Connect Pricing

 Dialpad’s Business Communication platform packs a surprising breadth of advanced features, even into their cheapest plan.
 All Dialpad plans include unlimited calling, SMS, chat, and 5-hour video meetings with up to 10 participants.
 While large teams should take note of the small video meeting capacity, Dialpad’s advanced AI and meeting engagement features make it a great option for a small business.

-- Video-conferencing: Dialpad video conferences feature personal meeting IDs and allow users to join from any desktop or mobile browser with no download.
+- Video-conferencing: Dialpad video conferences feature personal meeting IDs and allow users to join meetings from any desktop or mobile browser with no download.
 Schedule meetings directly from your Google Workspace or Microsoft 365 calendar.
 In meetings, enjoy unlimited audio recording, a waiting room, chat, virtual backgrounds, and whiteboarding.

 - Live speech coaching: During live voice call transcription, Dialpad AI identifies keywords indicating customer sentiment and intent, triggering in-call agent assistance pop-ups with suggested topics, actions, and information pulled from the internal knowledge base

-- Post-call summaries: After each phone conversation, agents automatically receive a call summary email containing the recording, participant list, transcript, action item to-do list, a highlights list, and notes
+- Post-call summaries: After each phone conversation, agents automatically receive a call summary email containing the recording, participant list, transcript, action item to-do list, highlights list, and notes

 Nextiva’s Business Communications plans unify Nextiva’s VoIP business cloud phone system, team chat, video conferencing software, and SMS into one dashboard on desktop and mobile apps.
 A side menu displays agent notifications on each channel, plus an inbox that compiles inbound notifications across channels.